mobilecoinfoundation/mobilecoin/mobilecoind/README.md

 #### Setup

-In order to sync the ledger from multiple sources, you will need to specify the consensus validators that you trust, as well as the location where they publish their externalized blocks (this is typically an S3 bucket).
+In order to sync the ledger from multiple sources, you will need to specify the validator nodes that you trust, as well as the location where they publish their externalized blocks (this is typically an S3 bucket).

 We use URIs to specify peers, such as: